JmThrCreator/kh-notice-board/README.md

 # KH Notice Board

-An easy to-set-up notice board that can display PDF, JPEG and PNG files and manage attendance.
+An easy to-set-up kingdom hall/congregation notice board that can display PDF, JPEG and PNG files and manage attendance.
+Made using Flask.

 ## Setup